 There are two main ways to convert MP3s: manual conversion through sound-editing software and automatic conversion through an online service.
 Editing files on your own adds more control, but it takes a little more work.

-A simple Internet search for "MP3 editor" will give you a link to free sound editor software.
+A simple Internet search for "MP3 editor" will give you a link to free MP3 editor software.
 Once the software is downloaded, simply open up your desired song and crop 15 to 25 seconds of a song.
 Save it, connect your phone to your computer through a cable or Bluetooth, and move the shortened file over.
+If you want to create ringtone for iPhone then you need ringtone creator with M4R support and iTunes to upload ringtone.

 Using an Internet service is sometimes easier, but it can cost a little money.
 All such services require is a phone number and an MP3.
 You upload the file, and the new ringtone file is sent to your phone in a text message.
 These services will sometimes even convert entire songs.
 Converting an MP3 into a ringtone has become just that easy!